 \subsection{Surface Representations and Segmentation}

-The segmentation of landscape surfaces (with or without 3D objects) has been the subject of significant interest in the spatial sciences.
-Extensive studies have conducted on semantic segmentation of real-world large-scale landscapes, increasingly at fine resolutions \citep{blaschke2010object}.
-Three dominant methods exist for the representation of such landscapes: (1) directly measured irregularly (cloud) or regular (grid) sets of georeferenced points capturing 3D coordinates of point locations on a surface; (2) regular cell-based georeferenced raster representations of aggregate (typically, mean) elevation values in the area covered by a cell, or (3) mesh representations of Triangular Irregular Networks (TIN) of terrains \citet{peucker1976digital}.
-Typically, lidar-based unstructured point clouds are transformed, via interpolation to raster representations, or by meshing to TINs.
-Meshed TINs therefore typically include all (or a subset of) measured point cloud data, but construct a digital model of a surface where the top/bottom orientation of a face (normal) can be captured (see Section~\ref{sec:dual}.
+The segmentation of landscape surfaces, including those with or without explicit 3D objects, has long been a central topic in the spatial sciences.
+Extensive studies have addressed semantic segmentation of real-world, large-scale landscapes at increasingly fine resolutions \citep{blaschke2010object}.
+Three major representations exist for such landscapes: (1) irregularly sampled point clouds capturing 3D coordinates of surface points, (2) regular grid-based raster representations of aggregated elevation values per cell, and (3) mesh representations of Triangular Irregular Networks (TINs) \citep{peucker1976digital}.
+These representations are often connected through transformation pipelines.
+For example, lidar-derived unstructured point clouds may be interpolated into raster grids for 2D image-based analysis, or triangulated into TIN meshes to explicitly model surface connectivity.
+Compared to rasters, meshes preserve the original 3D geometry of sampled points while also encoding topological relationships between facets, including connectivity and orientation (normals) (see Section~\ref{sec:dual}).

-In raster-based landscape segmentation, deep learning methods usually leverage convolutional neural networks (CNN) \citep{he2016deep,girshick2014rich} to learn deep semantic features for input images and classify image pixels to semantic labels.
-CNNs are commonly applied to raster-based surface segmentation, due to the problem's equivalence to image analysis, for which CNNs were developed.
-A recent method from \citet{wang2022unetformer} applied the Vision Transformer (ViT) architecture \citep{dosovitskiy2020image} for semantic segmentation of remote sensing imagery and achieved state-of-art segmentation accuracy.
-However, the 2D imagery segmentation methods can not effectively solve the object occlusion problem in 2D imagery domain.

-When applied to 3D point cloud segmentation of landscapes, point-based \citep{qi2017pointnet,qi2017pointnet++,tailor2021towards,zhao2021point,hu2020randla,thomas2019kpconv} and graph-based methods \citep{wang2019dynamic,li2019deepgcns,landrieu2018large} have demonstrated the importance of learning local geometric point features from locally grouped neighbours (to construct the graphs) for point clouds analysis (e.g., classification and segmentation tasks) and graph-structure learning (e.g., node and graph classifications).
-These 3D point cloud segmentation methods \citep{qi2017pointnet,qi2017pointnet++,landrieu2018large,hu2020randla,thomas2019kpconv} rarely utilise additional geometric and semantic point features (i.e., point normals and texture information) for landscape segmentation due to the lack of diverse point features provided in landscape datasets.
+Different segmentation approaches have been developed for these representations.
+In raster-based segmentation, deep learning methods typically employ convolutional neural networks (CNNs) \citep{he2016deep,girshick2014rich} to extract semantic features and classify pixels.
+Recent advances, such as ViT-based models \citep{wang2022unetformer,dosovitskiy2020image}, have achieved state-of-the-art performance in remote sensing imagery.
+However, purely 2D raster methods are inherently limited by occlusion, loss of 3D context, and the absence of explicit surface topology modeling.